Tubefeeder/Pipeline/CONTRIBUTING.md

 # Contributing

-There are a couple of ways you can contribute to Tubefeeder.
+There are a couple of ways you can contribute to Pipeline.
 You can report bugs, propose changes and additions, directly contribute to the codebase, or translating.

 ## Reporting bugs / Proposing changes or additions